1:9

 “Far more than enough.”

 “We must, we must wait for the night.
-For many reasons.”
+For many reasons,” Mada said.

-As night came, they set out.
-Una carried her three rucksacks with great strain.
-Novo was wobbling a bit as he walked as well from the bulky load, he was carrying six.
+As darkness came, they set out.
+Vee carried her three rucksacks with great strain.
+Mada was wobbling a bit as he walked as well from the bulky load, he was carrying six of the cylinders.

-Una then said to Novo, “Do you know where 1:9 comes from?”
+Vee then said to Mada, “Do you know where 1:9 comes from?”

 “Why do you ask?” he replied.